Siouxland Forecast: February 6, 2020

-Today we’ll have a mostly cloudy sky with afternoon temperatures in the low to mid 30s.

 Tonight, a small snow system will pass through delivering about 1/2 inch to 1 inch of snow accumulation.
-The timeframe for snow lies between about 9 PM tonight and 9 AM Friday morning.
+The timeframe for snow lies between 9 PM tonight and 9 AM Friday morning.
 During this time, it’ll also be a bit breezy with gusts up to 25 MPH.
-Travel shouldn’t become too hazardous but make sure to be careful.
+Travel shouldn’t become too hazardous, but make sure to be careful and slow things down.
 The low will be 19°.

 Friday will be mostly cloudy after the snow passes with a high of 25°.